aziis98/preact-css-extract/README.md

 bunx jsr add @aziis98/preact-css-extract
 ```

-<sup>1</sup>: Please somebody explain to me how to package things like this to npm without going mad...
+<sup>1</sup>Please somebody explain to me how to package things like this to npm without going mad...

 ## Plugin Setup